Listing Websites about Oral Health

 Basics of Oral Health - Centers for Disease Control and

-(8 days ago) Oral health affects our ability to eat, speak, smile, and show emotions.
+(8 days ago) Basics of Oral Health.
+Oral health affects our ability to eat, speak, smile, and show emotions.
 Oral health also affects a person’s self-esteem, school performance, and attendance at work or school.
-Oral diseases—which range from cavities and gum disease to oral cancer—cause pain and disability for millions of Americans and cost taxpayers billions of dollars
+Oral diseases—which range from cavities and gum disease to oral cancer—cause pain and disability for millions of Americans and cost taxpayers

 Oral health: A window to your overall health - Mayo Clinic

 (6 days ago) To protect your oral health, practice good oral hygiene daily.
 Brush your teeth at least twice a day for two minutes each time.
 Use a soft-bristled brush and fluoride toothpaste.
 Floss daily.
 Use mouthwash to remove food particles left after brushing and flossing.
 Eat a healthy diet and limit sugary food and drinks.

 What is Oral Health? - American Dental Association

 (5 days ago) Oral health touches every aspect of our lives but is often taken for granted.
 Your mouth is a window into the health of your body.
 It can show signs of nutritional deficiencies or general infection.
 Systemic diseases, those that affect the entire body, may first become apparent because of mouth lesions or other oral problems.

 Oral Health Basics: Symptoms, Types, Causes & More

 (6 days ago) Dental and oral health is an essential part of your overall health and well-being.
 Poor oral hygiene can lead to dental cavities and gum disease, and has also been linked to heart disease, cancer